ryan-kwan-do/ed/_texts/2019-06-22-review-capitalism.md

 But free-market capitalism as it appears to be understood in the article and as it exists in the US is only the solution *if efficiency is defined in its terms*.
 This is not a rant against capitalism, but rather an observation that the technology that has been developed tends to support efficiency gains in terms of profitability and so probably will be of little use for addressing climate change.
 For efficiency defined in other terms, say, soil health, socioeconomic well-being, or food security, the system either responds too slowly to avert a crisis or it does not respond at all.
 You could argue that society will choose alternative, less impactful forms of production when they become aware of the environmental damage, or support legislation that would increase taxes so that industrial production properly reflects its true cost.
 With strong lobbying by big ag, I suspect neither of these will happen or will take too long.

 Hopefully in the book the author will offer a more nuanced view of the issue than was available in the review.
 As it stands I take it to be a manifesto for the status quo that will only be used to justify a slow march toward climate disaster to benefit the pockets of a few ultra-elite.
-I would argue that the critical environmental issues will be solved in spite of and not because of capitalism.
+I would further argue that the critical environmental issues will be solved in spite of and not because of capitalism.
 To get there, we'll need to take a hard look at how we define efficiency, and the policies that sustain the destructive cycles that drive the climate crisis.